mi-da/CyPhEF/index.md

 # Formal Specification
 Constraints on the metamodel and on the provided control patterns are defined in Object Constraint Language (OCL), a declarative language for describing rules applying to UML models.
-In the following text you can find the whole formal specification

 ## OCL Rules
 You can find the full specification of the OCL rules at the following [link](